Nina the Starry Bride

 Nina the Starry Bride (星降る王国のニナ, Hoshifuru Ōkoku no Nina) is a Japanese manga series written and illustrated by Rikachi.
 The series began serialization in Be Love in October 2019.
-As of November 2022, the series has been collected into nine tankōbon volumes.
+As of September 2025, the series has been collected into seventeen tankōbon volumes.
+An anime television series adaptation produced by Signal.MD aired from October to December 2024.

 In 2022, Nina the Starry Bride won the 46th Kodansha Manga Award in the shōjo category.

-Publication
+Premise

+Nina is an orphan living in the fantasy land of Fortuna.
+Discovered by Prince Azure, her unusual blue eyes bears a similarity to the deceased Princess Alisha, who was due to be married off to a powerful neighboring country.
+Thus, Prince Azure hatches a plot to have Nina take Princess Alisha's place, but the two become drawn to each other.